Skip to content

 http://127.0.0.1:4310?stream=webrtc

-Remote Browsers
+Remote browsers

-For another browser on the same network, see LAN Access.
+For another browser on the same network, see LAN access.

 For routed remote access, use a tunnel or relay you trust.
 If your network requires TURN for WebRTC, set these before starting SimDeck: